xithan/LaTeX-Debug.tmbundle/README.md

 This is a bundle for Textmate containg the two commands "Watch document" and "Typeset &amp; View" from Textmate's LaTeX bundle.
 I made some changes to make it easier to track down LaTeX errors.
-It's honestly a bunch of dirty hacks and crys for cosmetic improvements but it's functional and, in my opinion, very useful especially if you use "Watch document" a lot.
+It's honestly a bunch of dirty hacks and crys for cosmetic improvements but it's functional and, in my opinion, very useful, especially if you use "Watch document" a lot.

 ### Added features